2008 Scotties Tournament of Hearts

 The 2008 Scotties Tournament of Hearts, Canada's national women's curling tournament was held February 16–24, 2008 at the Brandt Centre in Regina, Saskatchewan.
 The winner was the 2005 champion team from Manitoba, under skip Jennifer Jones.
 In winning, they became the first team since Kelley Law's rink from B.C. in 2000 to win the championship after playing a tie-breaker game.

 Teams

+The teams were listed as follows: